 For years, politicians have pretended to personally care about issues when, more often than not, the truth is that they were bribed by that industry (through campaign finance) to make decisions that would help the industry.

-I don’t think this will make politicians At the very least, it will make politicians think twice about where they get their contributions from.
+I don’t think this will stop politicians from accepting money from big business, but at the very least, it will make them think twice about who they get those contributions from.

 You can download the Greenhouse plugin for free here.
 (NOTE: because of the plugins popularity, Greenhouse’s homepage was down when this story was published, but I’m sure they will have it back up and running soon.)